HomeGuidesRecipesAPI ReferenceChangelog

 Bearer Token Authentication

 Beginning in version 10.35.0 of Jamf Pro, the Classic API now accepts Bearer Token authentication.
-Tokens can be obtained from the Jamf Pro API using the /v1/auth/tokens endpoint.
+Tokens can be obtained from the Jamf Pro API using the /v1/auth/token endpoint.
 Please refer to the Jamf Pro API Overview documentation for more details on interacting with the Jamf Pro API.

 ❗️